magsther/magsther.github.io/content/posts/kind.md

 Apply the changes by running `terraform apply`

-This command executes the actions proposed in a Terraform **plan** to create, update, or destroy infrastructure.
+This command executes the actions proposed in a Terraform **plan**.

-Once completed, your new Kubernetes cluster is created.
+Once completed, your new **Kubernetes** cluster is created.

-Let's do some interaction with our cluster.
+Let's do some interactions with our cluster.

 `kubectl cluster-info `